Professional Practice Policies and Guidelines

 Students must wear minimal jewelry.
 For example, students can wear a simple wedding band or friendship ring.
 Jewelry in pierced nose, lips, tongues, or other exposed body parts other than ears, is not permitted.
 Earrings must be conservative in appearance with no more than two holes with earrings in each earlobe.
 Individuals with ear gauges are to wear crystal clear ear plugs.
 Necklaces are not recommended.
 A watch with a second hand is required.

-Course, Clinical and Laboratory Attendance
+Course, Clinical, Practicum and Laboratory Attendance

-A member of any religious group may, without penalty, absent themselves from class, clinical or lab as required in compliance with their religious obligations.
+A member of any religious group may, without penalty, absent themselves from class, clinical/practicum or lab as required in compliance with their religious obligations.
 Given the diverse religious faiths represented at the University of Maine School of Nursing and acknowledging the non-sectarian nature of the School of Nursing, this policy is intended to apply equitably to all religious groups and to provide opportunities for individuals to meet their religious obligations.

 No adverse or prejudicial effect shall result to any student who avails themselves of the above policy.
 If a faculty member has any questions about the request to be absent for a religious accommodation, inquiries may be directed to the University’s Office of Equal Opportunity at 207.581.1226.

-Clinical and Laboratory Preparation
+Clinical, Practicum and Laboratory Preparation

-Students are expected to be prepared for their clinical and laboratory experience.
+Students are expected to be prepared for their clinical/practicum and laboratory experience.
 Students who are unprepared or demonstrate unsafe behavior will not be allowed to remain on the site.
 Students are responsible for individual preparation, including any extra assignments as determined by their instructor.
-Appearance is required to be professional at all times.

-Documentation of Clinical Hours
+Documentation of Clinical, Practicum, and Laboratory Preparation Hours

 FNP Students will be required to document clinical hours and client encounters using the Medatrax system.
 Detailed student and preceptor instructions will be provided prior to the first clinical course.
 Each clinical course faculty will provide course specific instructions.
+Additional details can be referenced in the most current Family Nurse Practitioner Clinical Course Policies and Procedures manual.

 Medatrax